Tory rebels vow to defy Johnson’s ‘threats’ on Brexit vote

 Anti-Brexit campaigners gather outside the cabinet office on Whitehall in London on Monday.
 Photograph: Getty Images

-The Putney MP told the Radio 4 BBC Today programme: “It has been on my mind for some time, this is not an overnight decision.”

-She said that she would continue to represent her community “that heavily voted to remain” on Brexit.

-Ms Greening had been expected to be one of the Tory rebels to oppose UK prime minister Boris Johnson’s push to keep a no-deal Brexit on the table.
+The Putney MP was expected to be one of the Tory rebels to oppose Mr Johnson’s push to keep a no-deal Brexit on the table.

 “My concerns about the Conservative Party becoming the Brexit Party, in effect, have come to pass and my decision is that if I really want to make a difference on the ground and on social mobility, then I need to do that outside Parliament.
 That’s what I’m prepared to do.”